srivatsn/roslyn-analyzers/README.md

-.NET Compiler Platform ("Roslyn") Analyzers
+﻿.NET Compiler Platform ("Roslyn") Analyzers
 ===========================================

 New line
+second line

 This repository contains a number of [Roslyn](https://github.com/dotnet/roslyn) diagnostic analyzers initially developed to help flesh out the design and implementation of the static analysis APIs.
 They have been migrated from the main [dotnet/roslyn](https://github.com/dotnet/roslyn) repository in order to continue and speed their further development.